Skip to content

 Return Value Meaning Query Behavior

-None Admin bypass Skip ALL team filtering
+None Admin bypass Skip ALL visibility filtering (requires user_email=None in the service layer)

-[] (empty list) Public-only Filter to visibility='public' ONLY
+[] (empty list) Public-only Filter to visibility='public' ONLY β€” owner and team access are both suppressed

-["t1", "t2"] Team-scoped Filter to team resources + public
+["t1", "t2"] Team-scoped Filter to team resources + public + user's own private resources

 Security Design PrinciplesΒΆ